lebsral/strawberry-r-via-spelling/docs/templates.md

 3. Variability: Provide meaningful variations in presentation
 4. Formatting: Maintain proper spacing and punctuation
 5. Scalability: Work well with words of different lengths

+## Evaluation Considerations

+- Only position and character count are used for evaluation.
+- Spelling is never used as an evaluation metric.
+- **Qwen3-4B is always used in non-thinking mode.**